 We’ve all been there.
-We want to look for a new restaurant to venture to, so we type in “Italian food” on a search engine, click on one of the first few links, and after about 1 second, we’re onto the next site because that old, outdated site either took too long to load, wasn’t mobile responsive, or didn’t have the content to tell you what you needed to know, so there’s no way in HELL-oween we are eating there!
+We want to look for a new restaurant to venture to, so we type in “Italian food” on Google, click one of the first few links, and after about 1 second, we’re onto the next site because that old, outdated site either took too long to load, wasn’t mobile responsive, or didn’t have the content to tell you what you needed to know.
+There’s no way in HELL-oween we are eating there!
 Websites are a representation of YOU and your business.
 If your website has become a casualty to these 5 website no-nos, chances are it’s going to scare potential customers away.

 1. Uninformative Content

-When someone is entering your website and clicks on a link, are they stuck with disposable content that doesn’t even relate to the link they clicked in the first place?
+When someone is entering your website and clicks on a link or call-to-action, are they stuck with disposable content that doesn’t even relate to the link they clicked in the first place?
 If so, you may be scaring potential buyers away.
-Don’t frustrate your customers with meaningless details; stick to the point, but make sure to have a point.
-Content should be informative, concise, easy to use, and lead users to the action or destination they were looking for.
+Don’t frustrate your customers with meaningless details; stick to the point, and make sure to have a point.
+Content should be informative, concise, easy to understand, and lead users to the action or destination they were looking for.

 2. Mobile-Responsive (Or Lack Thereof)

 It is no secret that most folks (okay everyone) these days own a cell-phone.
-They use it for ev-er-y-thang from shopping to surfing to looking at your website and cringing because the text is way too small to even read.
-Currently 65% of all website traffic is coming from mobile devices, and it is only going up from there.
+They use it for everything from shopping, to scrolling through social media, to looking at your website and cringing because the text is way too small to even read.
+Currently 65% of all website traffic is coming from mobile devices, and it is only going to increase from there.
 Look at your website from your phone right now, and if this section relates to you at all, contact us!